NestorEncinas/gooddata-js-interview/README.md

 1. Create a clone of the repository
 2. Run `cd gooddata-js-interview`.
+3. Run `git checkout feat/final-code-nestor-encinas
-3. Run `yarn install`.
+4. Run `yarn install`.
-4. Run `yarn start`.
+5. Run `yarn start`.
-5. Project should be ready on
+6. Project should be ready on localhost:3000